micmejia/bible-dump/NKJV/Exodus/Exod 20.md

 And if you make Me an altar of stone, you shall not build it of hewn stone; for if you use your tool on it, you have profaned it.

 ###### 26
-Nor shall you go up by steps to My altar, that your nakedness may not be exposed on it.' ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Exodus 20:2 _slaves_ [^b]: Exodus 20:5 _worship_ [^c]: Exodus 20:5 _punishing_ [^d]: Exodus 20:24 _cause My name to be remembered_
+Nor shall you go up by steps to My altar, that your nakedness may not be exposed on it.'